OlivierLD/raspberry-coffee/LoRa/README.md

 ### Example
 #### Broadcast NMEA Data
-Using the NMEA Multiplexer, based on its stgructgure, we've written a `LoRaPublisher`.
+Using the NMEA Multiplexer, based on its structure, we've written a `LoRaPublisher`.

 On one machine (Raspberry PI or not), connected to an Arduino UNO with the sketch `ArduinoRF95_RX` running on it, start the Arduino Server: